chronolai/favjunk/README.md

 # FavJunk

 FavJunk is a tool for junk files in your download folder.
+Save file's md5 to favorite for clean.

 ## Installation